C0PEP0D/C0PEP0D.github.io/publications.md

 * otto <a href="http://github.com/c0pep0d/otto" title="Github: otto"><span class="icon-github-circled"></span></a>: A Python package to visualize, evaluate and learn strategies for odor-based searches.

+* RLfl0w <a href="http://github.com/c0pep0d/RLfl0w" title="Github: RLfl0w"><span class="icon-github-circled"></span></a>: A reinforcement learning code to optimize the trajectories of active particles in complex flows

 # Serious games

 These games have been developped as part of student projects.